 Have you seen NBC’s primetime lineup throughout the week?
 Two hours of The Voice on Monday.
 Two hours of The Biggest Loser on Tuesday.
 Wednesday they break away from reality television for a block of bullshit, followed by bullshit, followed by a show they don’t give a shit about.
 Thursday… Well, NBC’s Thursday night lineup evokes various emotions.

 All their best comedies (All three of them!) reside on Thursdays, but never on the same Thursdays.
 (No more than 2 a week!)
-They still use The Office as the 9pm anchor and The Office has been boring, bordering on horrible since Michael Schur moved on to Parks & Recreation.
+They still use The Office as the 9pm anchor and The Office has been in rough shape since Michael Schur moved on to Parks & Recreation.
 Have you seen a recent episode of The Office?
 This network ran

 Look, this isn’t just about saving Bent.
 Who could be this passionate about an Amanda Peet – David Walton sitcom after just two episodes?
 Not a rational person.
 This is about all the great canceled shows.
 This is about not losing the next great sitcom.
 I’m not saying this Bent is that, but if someone doesn’t take a stand then we’re going to lose Arrested Development or Better Off Ted or Terriers again.
 We shouldn’t have to deal with that.